westbrook-lab/MEMA/README.md

 population or cell level using quantitative immunofluroescence.

 The MEMA package functions merge the experiment metadata with the imaging data, perform a bivariate loess-based QA and implement several normalization methods.

+The MEMA package can be downloaded and installed from this repo with the commands:

+library(devtools)
+install_github("markdane/MEMA")